Frequently Asked Questions

 How do I get authorized to make calls?

 To get authorized to make calls, please check our Authorize documentation.
-It contains all the information you’ll need to implement a two-legged or three-legged OAuth flow.
+It contains all the information you’ll need to implement a three-legged OAuth flow.

 Why do I need an access token?